hajschroeder/ruby_cr4/README.md

 * Run `rake db:migrate`
 * Run `rake db:seed`
 * Run `rails s` to start the rails server.
-* In the browser navigate to 'localhost:3000'
-* This should take the user to the home page.
-Click a product to view it
+* In the browser navigate to 'localhost:3000', which will take the user to the home page.
+* Create an account by clicking the 'sign up' link and follow the instructions on the sign up page.
+### How to gain admin privileges
+* Any typical user can view all products, read reviews, and write reviews.
+However, you will need admin privileges to add, edit, or delete products.
+You must also be an admin to delete and edit reviews.
+* To make yourself an admin, open the rails console by running `rails c` in the terminal.
+* In the console run `user = User.first`, which will show your log in info, including a boolean that will say `admin: false`
+* Run `user.admin = true` and then `user.save`.
+This will grant you admin privileges.
 * Click "edit product" to either make changes or to delete the product.
 * Click a reviewer's name to view their review.
 * Click "edit" to make changes to their review, or to delete the review.